 Try a Burons

-If you want to experience a meal of local specialities in a rustic atmosphere, then you must visit one of the so-called Burons.
-These are old stone barns/cottages (mostly towards the Aubrac), which have been converted fairly basically and provide local dishes (usually no choice).
-You sit on long tables with benches but the atmosphere is high spirited and there is often a local folk band.
-The meal usually consists of soup or charcuterie, local sausage and aligot and local cheeses.
-Sunday lunchtimes are favourite with the locals taking the whole family out to eat and it usually makes for a gay occasion!
+If you want to experience a meal of local specialities in a rustic atmosphere, then you must visit one of the Burons.
+These are old stone barns/shelters mostly towards the Aubrac, traditionally used for cheese making and as a refuge for cow herds most have been converted fairly basically and provide local dishes.
+You sit on long tables with benches, the atmosphere is high spirited and there is often a local folk band.
+The meal usually consists of soup or charcuterie, local sausage and traditional aligot (delicious cheesy potato purée) and local cheeses.
+Sunday lunchtimes are favourite with the locals taking the whole family out to eat and it usually makes for a fun occasion!

 The two most convenient Burons are: